I think that English Toffee is the easiest candy ever to make. It's very impressive to give, even though you can make it in less than a half hour.

 Portabella Shepherd's Pie

-16 oz package of baby portabellas, quartered
+16 oz package of baby portabellas, quartered1 small onion, chopped

 4 cloves garlic, chopped